anwangari/AWS-re-Start/README.md

 # AWS-re-Start
-This repository is for AWS related code
+This repository is for AWS related work